FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 BEFORE YOUR TREATMENT

-Do not exercise the day of the procedure.
+Do not exercise on the day of the procedure.

-Do not take prescription blood thinners, Aspirin, Niacin, Vitamin E or Ibuprofen 24 hours before procedure
+Do not take prescription blood thinners, Aspirin, Niacin, Vitamin E, or Ibuprofen 24 hours before the procedure

 No waxing or tinting eyebrows 3 days before.